pawanpurbey/rules_of_engagement/README.md

 * In performing their tasks, officers SHALL maintain strict impartiality and act in the interest of the Organization.
 * Chairs MAY limit the amount of time allocated to a particular agenda item or discussion point.
 * Chairs SHALL, after a reasonable period of discussion time, use means to quickly reach a decision including (but not limited to):
- * a statement of the Chair’s view of group consensus, which shall be accepted by the group if there are no objections
+  * a statement of the Chair’s view of group consensus, which shall be accepted by the group if there are no objections.
- * assignment of action items to progress the issue in a short a time period as possible
+  * assignment of action items to progress the issue in a short a time period as possible.
- * invite single or few objectors to no longer sustain their objections
+  * invite single or few objectors to no longer sustain their objections.
- * informal voting, see Informal voting.
+  * informal voting.
- * formal voting, see Formal voting.
+  * formal voting.
 * Chairs MAY require that new information be provided about an issue before earlier decisions can be reopened/revisited.
 * The work and progress of the group is appropriately communicated through regular status reports to the TSC.
 * The chair MAY delegate tasks to the vice-chair, including chairing the group as and when necessary.

- A list of the current tasks associated with the chairs responsibilities is to be found [TBD]().
+ A list of the current tasks associated with the chairs responsibilities is to be found [Chair Check List]().

+#### from Maintainers

 ##### Elections of Officers

-#### from Maintainers

 ## The Way We Work
 ### Meetings
 * WGs are encouraged to schedule regular conference calls.
 * The Meetings MUST be announced at least 7 days in advance.
 * All the Organization members are contractually bound to the IPR policy under terms of the Membership Application and these IPR Guidelines must be followed.
 * Meetings SHALL have an IPR call where a reminder of the IPR policy and the duties and obligations of members is provided.
-* More details on the IPR disclosure policy is documented in the Organization IPR Procedural Guidelines [XXXIPR].

 ### Technical Decision Making